NostalgiaNinja/ChaoModding_Docs/docs/AccessoryModding.md

 Adjust for whichever Chao type you use.

-Select the 000 object and go to SAIO Tools -> Armature from Objects.
+Select the 000 object and go to SAIO Tools -> Utilities -> Armature from Objects.
 Press OK on the dialogue box to generate a new armature.
 Delete the imported Chao (the hierarchy starting with the 000 object) and let's begin!

 ![Armature from Objects](imgs/blender-ArmatureFromObjects.png)